openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 Keep in mind that POT will take some time (generally less than NNCF optimization) without logging to optimize the model.

-3. Now, you have fully trained, optimized and exported an efficient model representation ready-to-use action classification model.
+3. Now, you have fully trained, optimized and exported an efficient model representation ready-to-use action detection model.